|Volunteer Fire Department practice at the Columbine Mercantile Co., 1924.|

 It was never actually named the Columbine Mill, that's just what everyone called it.
 Originally built in 1901 on land that had been homesteaded by Littleton's founder, Richard Little, it was a grain elevator for the storage and shipping facility for the Rough and Ready Flour Mill, which had originally been built by Little in 1867.
 In 1918, the building was acquired by the Columbine Grange of Littleton and organized as the Columbine Mercantile Company.

 The grain elevator and mill were often one of the most important buildings to an agricultural community.
 The Columbine, at the time of its construction, was the only one to serve western Arapahoe and Douglas counties.
 Frequently towns achieved growth and dominance over other communities if they were fortunate to have and elevator, particularly if it was on an active railroad line.
 This was certainly the case for Littleton, whose agricultural economy boomed at the turn-of-the-century.
 The importance of mills and grain elevators to agricultural communities was always underscored by the potential to quickly loose them to fire.
 Grain dust is highly flammable and many communities lost these valuable agriculture assets to fire.
 Littleton lost its Rough and Ready mill to fire on July 9, 1959.
 Because of their flammability, historic elevators along the front range and eastern plains have become a very rare building type.
-The Columbine Mill is essentially the only historic elevator standing in the Denver metropolitan area.

 |Columbine Mill, 2015.
 Photo by Amelia Martinez.|